flux-framework/flux-operator/docs/getting_started/tutorials/multi-tenancy.md

 ## 3. View Logs

-cAnd then in the logs, we can see the different blocks of creating users (and passwords):
+And then in the logs, we can see the different blocks of creating users (and passwords):

 ```bash
 # get pods